-A fun, electronic Hanukkah menorah with some special trick modes!Designed by South Berkeley Electronics, Ships from United States of America
+A fun, electronic Hanukkah menorah with some special trick modes!Designed by South Berkeley Electronics in United States of America

 Hanukkah is fun!
 It's the festival of lights.
 Sure, there was oil that lasted eight days.
 But how would the story of Hanukkah have gone down if the Israelites had LEDs?
 Today, that story can be tol...Read More…